Flu season is here. Get vaccinated now for season-long protection.

 - Outbreaks of influenza-like illness or laboratory-confirmed influenza in an institutional setting (e.g., long-term care facility).

 Can I send specimens to WA Public Health Laboratories for testing?

-Yes, if they fall into one of the categories below, but all specimens for submission must be approved through Clark County Public Health prior to submission.
+Yes, but all specimens for submission must be approved through Clark County Public Health prior to submission.
 Call (360) 397-8182 to get permission for submission.

 For more information on influenza virus testing available through the WA Public Health lab (PHL), types of specimens that will be accepted and specimen collection instructions see: WA PHL info sheet (PDF).